smith325/TUFeverywhere/INSTRUCTIONS.md

 ### spec file
-- Goal is to be able to import TUF
+- Configures the settings for Pyinstaller to create the dll
-- Created a spec file to run analysis on the specified python source file
+- Created to run analysis on TUF and its dependencies so they can all be included in the dll

-### waf build install
-- Need to do this if making changes to dllmain
-- ```python waf build install```

 ### build script
 - Done after waf; Runs pyinstaller on spec file
 - Grabs everything required to build a 3rd party application and build against the inprocsrvr_d.dll (all the dll's, inprocsrvr_d lib file, and the dllmain.h header)

+### Making changes to dllmain
+- ```python waf build install```
+- ```./build.ps1```
+- build 3rd party project, specific instructions are dependent on your own implementation, but must include inprocsrvr_d.lib,  inprocsrvr_d.dll, and dllmain.h

 TUF